 Candle Room Manuscript Fragments

-The Candle Room is located in the northeast corner of the White Monastery Church (see Figure 1) at the top of a second flight of stairs to the north of the sanctuary (see Figure 2).
-On display in the photo-gallery sites below are 878 of the 1,336 fragments of parchment, paper, and leather and binding materials that were found in the Candle Room.
-The remaining fragments are blank pieces of parchment (300 in number) and paper (120 in number), which were not photographed, as well as other written materials (38 in number) described at the end of this page.
+The photo-gallery sites below feature 878 of the 1,336 fragments of parchment, paper, and leather and binding materials tfound in the Candle Room.
+The remaining fragments were blank pieces of parchment (300 in number) and paper (120 in number), as well as other written materials (38 in number) described at the bottom of this page.
 Photographs of these latter materials are not included here.

 Of the ten galleries accessible below, the first six display parchment fragments; the next three, paper; and the last one, leather and binding materials.
 Each photograph contains two images of every fragment (one of each side, labeled “a” and “b”) accompanied by a one-centimeter scale and an identification number.
 The first four digits of the ID number refer to one of four excavation loci in the Candle Room: 1128, 1129, 1130, and 1131.
 Locus 1128 was a layer one-centimeter thick of dust covering the floor of the entire room.
 Locus 1129 is a large break in the plaster floor parallel to the north wall.
 Locus 1130 is a small break in the plaster floor in the southwest corner.
 Locus 1131 is a small break in the plaster floor in the western central part of the floor.
 See figure 3 for images of the room and its loci after excavation.